 - Under specific goods pooled LIFO approach, an item can be replaced only with an item that is substantially identical whereas in a dollar-value LIFO pool, an item can be replaced with an item that is similar in use or interchangeable.

-Under this method, it is possible to use a single pool.
-However, companies can use any number of pools according to their requirement.
-The unnecessary employment of a large number of dollar-value LIFO pools may increase the cost and also reduce the effectiveness of dollar-value LIFO approach.
+Under this method, it is possible to use a single pool but a company can use any number of pools according to its requirement.
+The unnecessary employment of a large number of dollar-value LIFO pools may, however, increase cost and also reduce the effectiveness of dollar-value LIFO approach.

 Who uses dollar-value LIFO method?

-The companies that maintain a large number of products and expect significant changes in their product mix in future, frequently use dollar-value LIFO technique.
-The use of traditional LIFO approaches is common among companies that have a few items and expect very little change in their product mix.
+The companies that maintain a large number of products and expect significant changes in their product mix in future frequently use dollar-value LIFO technique.
+The use of traditional LIFO approaches is common among companies that have a few items and expect very little to no change in their product mix.

 Consider the following example to understand how the value of inventory is computed under dollar value LIFO method: